pepperscore-project/pepperscore_v1_obsolete/README.md

 with no central authority: managing transactions and issuing money are carried out collectively by the network.
 PeppersCore Core is the name of open source software which enables the use of this currency.

-For more information, as well as an immediately useable, binary version of the PeppersCore Core software, see [https://pepperscore.org](https://pepperscore.org).

 License
 -------